-In my April blog post, “Clients Are Your Best Marketers—Leveraging Referrals and Testimonials in the Age of Social Media”, I shared that I was busy with renovations on my very old house.
-Fast forward 6 months; I’ve completed a ton of work – it’s like living in a new house!
-I was reflecting on how I was able to accomplish so much big change in a relatively short period of time, and I realized it wasn’t because I was Superwoman.
+In my blog post, “Clients Are Your Best Marketers—Leveraging Referrals and Testimonials in the Age of Social Media”, I shared about a busy time in my life when I was renovating my very old house.
+During that time, I completed a ton of work – it was like living in a new house!
+Recently, I was reflecting on how I was able to accomplish so much change in a relatively short period of time, and I realized it wasn’t because I was Superwoman.
 I was able to accomplish my vision by creating smaller, manageable tasks and assigning those tasks to the right people.

 Creates accountability and builds stronger team members.